Competitive Virginia races could play a critical role in the battle for Congress

 In the 2nd Congressional District, Democrats are putting their weight behind Cotter Smasal to reclaim the House seat after Kiggans ousted former Democratic Rep. Elaine Luria.
 The 2nd has traditionally been a swing district, oscillating in recent years between Republicans and Democrats who served in the Navy.

-Differences between the candidates have mostly traced the national fault lines between the two major political parties.
-In her pitch for reelection, Kiggans focused on issues such as the economy and border security, while Cotter Smasal has centered her campaign on abortion access and defending American democracy following the Jan.
+Candidate differences have mostly traced the national partisan fault lines.
+Kiggans focused on issues such as the economy and border security, while Cotter Smasal has centered her campaign on abortion access and defending American democracy following the Jan.
 6 insurrection.
 In a district filled with military veterans, both candidates have cited the need to help veterans and address the rising cost of living.

+Preserving the right to an abortion was a driving issue for Hannah Taylor, 34, of Virginia Beach, who voted for Cotter Smasal.
+Taylor, who just welcomed her first child and plans to have more, was especially concerned about the high mortality rate among Black mothers.

+“If I were to be in a situation where a pregnancy didn’t go well or where there’s a chance of me dying or my baby dying, I would want to have the opportunity to do what is best for me,” said Taylor, who works as a case manager helping veterans find housing.
+“I would want the right to be able to do what I need to do and not die.”

 Subramanyam, formerly a tech adviser under the Obama administration, began his political career as a state lawmaker in 2020 and was elected to the Virginia Senate last November.
 His campaign against Clancy, a corporate attorney who previously served in the Navy’s Office of the General Counsel, came after Subramanyam clinched the Democratic nomination in a crowded primary in June.